Joseph Sisneros, Ph.D.

 Biography

-Joseph Sisneros is a Professor in the Department of Psychology (Animal Behavior) and an adjunct Professor in the Department of Biology at the University of Washington.
+Joseph Sisneros is currently Professor and Chair of the Department of Psychology and is an adjunct Professor in the Department of Biology at the University of Washington.
 He is also an affiliate faculty of the UW Virginia Merrill Bloedel Hearing Research Center and the UW Graduate program in Neuroscience.
 He received his BS in Marine Biology (1988) and MS in Biology (1993) from California State University Long Beach where he was advised by Dr. Donald Nelson (shark behaviorist, 1937-1997).
 Joe received a PhD (1999) in Biology from the Florida Institute of Technology where he investigated the neural basis of electroreception in elasmobranch fishes.
 He was mentored by Dr. Timothy Tricas (animal behaviorist and neuroethologist, now at the University of Hawaii at Manoa).

-Joe is currently co-PI for the UW Auditory Neuroscience Training Grant (ANTG) and co-chair of the Diversity Committee for the UW Graduate Program in Neuroscience.
-He is also an Associate editor (Animal Bioacoustics) for the Journal of the Acoustical Society of America (JASA) and Series Editor for the Springer Handbook of Auditory Research (SHAR).
-In addition, Joe is a co-organizer for the recent international conferences on The Effects of Noise on Aquatic Life (AN2013 in Budapest, Hungary; AN2016 in Dublin, Ireland; AN2019 in Den Haag, Netherlands; and AN2022 in Berlin, Germany).
+Joe is also Series Editor for the Springer Handbook of Auditory Research (SHAR) and is an Associate editor (Animal Bioacoustics) for the Journal of the Acoustical Society of America (JASA).
+In addition, Joe is a co-organizer for the recent international conferences on The Effects of Noise on Aquatic Life (AN2013 in Budapest, Hungary; AN2016 in Dublin, Ireland; AN2019 in Den Haag, Netherlands; AN2022 in Berlin, Germany; and AN2025 in Prague, Czech Republic).

 Recent Publications:

 Schulte-Fortkamp B, Fiebig A, Sisneros JA, Popper AN, and RR Fay.
-In Press.
+2023.
 Soundscapes: Humans and Their Acoustic Environment.
 Springer Handbook of Auditory Research, Vol. 76, Springer Science+Business Media, LLC, New York.

 Popper AN and JA Sisneros.
 2022.
 The sound world of zebrafish: a critical review of hearing assessment.
 Zebrafish 19: 37-48.